 How can I demonstrate my skills and interests in art librarianship to admissions tutors or potential employers?

-Itīs important to keep up-to-date with current issues and developments in the field of information studies, by reading journals, such as ARLISī Art Libraries Journal and CILIPīs Library & Information Update magazine.
+Itīs important to keep up-to-date with current issues and developments in the field of information studies, by reading journals, such as ARLISī Art Libraries Journal, the ARLIS/UK & Ireland News-sheet and CILIPīs Update magazine.

 ARLIS organises a varied programme of events including visits to libraries and archives, talks by information professionals, workshops, an annual conference and internal ARLIS meetings that may be of interest.
 A full calendar of events and details of how to book are available at the Events section of the ARLIS website.

-The Students and Trainees Committee (STC) organises an annual event for anyone considering becoming an art librarian or information professional: īTaking the Plunge: art librarianship as a career optionī.
+The Professional Development Committee organises an annual event for anyone considering becoming an art librarian or information professional: īTaking the Plunge: art librarianship as a career optionī.
 This includes presentations from professionals working in diverse roles within the sector and is an ideal opportunity to ask questions and meet other people with similar interests.

 It is also very useful to be able to demonstrate a current awareness of the art world, by visiting exhibitions, attending gallery talks and reading journals, such as The Art Newspaper or Museums Journal.

-ARLIS STC runs an excellent annual workshop, īAn Introduction to Art & Design Reference Resourcesī which introduces delegates to the varied art-specific resources available to them and offers a practical workshop to try them out.
+The ARLIS Professional Development Committee runs an annual workshop, īAn Introduction to Art & Design Reference Resourcesī which introduces delegates to the varied art-specific resources available to them and offers a practical workshop to try them out.